psychemedia/ace-of-spades-devilish-tales/src/tragic_affair_southsea.md

 A tragedy, for sure.

-*I am in part reminded of the death of Henry Card, in Lymington, I tale I picked up in the Ferryman pub in Lymongton, and which led to my storynote on the Ardlamont affair...*
+*I am in part reminded of the death of Henry Card, in Lymington, I tale I picked up in the Ferryman pub in Lymington, and which led to my storynote on the Ardlamont affair...*

 But the Ace of Spades' association with death goes back further still, to a time when the penalty for evading the payment of Duty on playing cards was a capital one.